mthutter/golf-league-manager/README.md

 ## Data Privacy

-This repository contains a demonstration dataset intended solely for portfolio purposes.
+This repository contains database data intended solely for demonstration and portfolio purposes.

 All participant names, email addresses, phone numbers, and other identifying information have been replaced with fictitious data while preserving the relationships necessary to demonstrate the application's functionality.